 Every graduating student who received federal student loans as part of their financial aid must attend a small group session where they will learn about repayment options.
 This session is one of the graduation requirements.
 This means if a student chooses not to attend, he/she will not receive a diploma and official transcript.

 In order to complete the exit counseling session students will need their FSA ID (FSAID.ED.GOV), Social Security Number, Driver’s License Number (if they have one), and names, addresses and telephone numbers of three references.
 The first reference must be a parent; the other two a relative or friend.
 Additionally, students should bring the name, address, and telephone number of their employer.

-Adriana Rodriguez, Assistant Director of Financial Aid, will send your graduate an email with scheduling instructions.
-If he/she has any questions or does not receive an email from her by April 6, please contact her directly by email at firstname.lastname@example.org.
+Adriana Rodriguez, Assistant Director of Financial Aid, will send graduates an email with scheduling instructions.
+If he/she has any questions or does not receive an email by April 22, please contact Adriana directly at email@example.com.